-At East Coast Yoga Therapy (ECYT) we provide an extensive training program to further existing teachers education.
+At East Coast Yoga Therapy (ECYT) we provide an extensive training program to further an existing yoga teacher’s education.
 This program will help you to develop the skills needed to work with clients in a therapeutic setting.
-Co-owned by two certified Yoga Therapists (C-IAYT), Terry Brown and Valerie Kiser, you will receive a thorough education for the yoga therapeutic skills needed to treat a variety of health conditions.
-The faculty at ECYT also consists of nationally known guest instructors Nicholai Bachman, Brendan Feeley, and other medical professionals.
+Co-owned by two Yoga Therapists (C-IAYT), Terry Brown and Valerie Kiser, you will receive a thorough education for the yoga therapeutic skills needed to treat a variety of health conditions.
+The faculty at ECYT also consists of nationally known guest instructors Nicolai Bachman, Brendan Feely, and other medical professionals.

-The 800-hour training program has been designed to be completed over a four-year period to better fit into your schedule.
+The 815-hour training program has been designed to be completed over a four-year period to better fit into your schedule.
 The entire program consists of 14 modules, 4 guest-teacher units, and a 228-hour practicum with a mentor.
-There will be 4-5 modules held each year taking place on Thursdays-Sundays.
+There will be 4-5 modules held each year taking place on Thursday-Sundays.
 The trainings will alternate locations between Sunrise Yoga Studio in Clemmons, NC or Triad Yoga Institute in Greensboro, NC.
-The introductory module is held once per year.
+The Introductory Module is the starting point for everyone and is held every January.
 Please visit the East Coast Yoga Therapy Website for more information.

 What you’ll study: